top of page

 Executive Summary

-The patient experience starts well before someone enters your practice—and continues long after they leave.
+The patient experience begins long before someone enters your practice—and continues well after they leave.
 From online booking and onboarding to post-treatment follow-ups, every step in the journey contributes to whether a patient feels valued, understood, and inclined to return.
 In this blog, we explore how thoughtful systems and genuine human connection combine to create a seamless, trust-building experience.

 Introduction

 With AI and automation changing how we work, many practices are exploring how digital tools can improve efficiency.
-But the real opportunity is in using those tools to enhance the experience patients have—from their first click on your website to their final check-out and follow-up.
+However, the real opportunity lies in using those tools to enhance the experience patients have—from their first click on your website to their final check-out and follow-up.

-A great patient experience isn’t about adding flashy tech.
-It’s about using systems to free up your team, so they can focus on what matters most: patient connection, clarity, and care.
+A great patient experience isn’t about adding flashy technology.
+It’s about using systems to free up your team, allowing them to focus on what matters most: patient connection, clarity, and care.

 What the New Patient Journey Looks Like

-Let’s say a new patient, Sarah, searches for a local dentist in Brisbane.
-She moves to a new suburb and starts asking around—she might ask family, friends, or her Pilates group.
-She may post in a local Facebook group asking for dentist recommendations.
+Let’s consider a new patient named Sarah.
+She searches for a local dentist in Brisbane after moving to a new suburb.
+Sarah asks family, friends, and her Pilates group for recommendations.
+She might even post in a local Facebook group seeking advice.
 With any luck, your name comes up more than once.

-She googles your business and clicks through to your website, checks out your Google reviews, and takes a quick scroll through your socials—not to learn about dentistry, but to get a feel for how your practice makes people feel.
+Next, she googles your business and clicks through to your website.
+She checks your Google reviews and quickly scrolls through your social media—not to learn about dentistry, but to gauge how your practice makes people feel.

-If your content reflects warmth, approachability, and professionalism, she might finally make an appointment—online, without needing to call.
-She receives a confirmation SMS, and shortly after, a digital onboarding form to complete.
+If your content reflects warmth, approachability, and professionalism, she may decide to make an appointment—online, without needing to call.
+She receives a confirmation SMS, followed shortly by a digital onboarding form to complete.

-On the day, she arrives at the practice and is warmly greeted by the reception team.
-This is her first direct contact with the people behind the brand she’s been engaging with online.
-The tone of voice, body language, and professionalism all need to reflect what she saw on your socials, in your reviews, and throughout the onboarding experience.
+On the day of her appointment, she arrives at the practice and is warmly greeted by the reception team.
+This is her first direct contact with the people behind the brand she has been engaging with online.
+The tone of voice, body language, and professionalism all need to reflect what she observed on your social media, in your reviews, and throughout the onboarding experience.
 If that sense of care and clarity continues throughout her visit, she'll feel confident she made the right choice.

 If treatment is recommended, and your team communicates clearly, supports the handover, and reinforces trust, Sarah is likely to accept it.
-If your systems, values, and team are aligned, she'll likely complete treatment, feel cared for—and then tell her Pilates group how good her experience was.
+If your systems, values, and team are aligned, she will likely complete treatment, feel cared for—and then share her positive experience with her Pilates group.

 That’s how modern word of mouth works.